higorsmonteiro/fast_fibrationp/README.md

 > 8 6 positive<br/>
 > 8 7 positive<br/>

+In this file, the third column refers to the possible values of each edge.
+There is no restriction on the specific format of its values as long as each different string represent a different edge type.
+For the first (source) and second (target) columns the node labels must be inside the interval \[1,N\] where N is the total number of nodes in the graph.

 Thus, to extract the fibers of the network provided by this edgefile, we run the following